reacherhq/check-if-email-exists/README.md

 Reacher is a simple SaaS using this library, also [open-source](https://github.com/reacherhq/backend)!

 > If you would like a high free tier to test Reacher, consider [sponsoring me](https://github.com/sponsors/amaurym/)!
-You'll get 8000 free email verifications every month, and a this contribution would mean A WHOLE LOT to me.
+You'll get 8000 free email verifications every month, and this contribution would mean A WHOLE LOT to me.

 ### 2. One-Click Deploy to Heroku

 Reacher provides a fully-fledged REST backend at https://github.com/reacherhq/backend.
 It is the same backend running for our main product https://reacher.email.

-The beckend is built using the fast web framework [warp](https://github.com/seanmonstar/warp), and exposes an API endpoint for making email verifications.
+The backend is built using the fast web framework [warp](https://github.com/seanmonstar/warp) and exposes an API endpoint for making email verifications.

-For an one-click deploy to [Heroku](https://heroku.com), click on the purple Heroku button at [reacherhq/backend](https://github.com/reacherhq/backend#get-started).
+For a one-click deploy to [Heroku](https://heroku.com), click on the purple Heroku button at [reacherhq/backend](https://github.com/reacherhq/backend#get-started).

 ### 3. Use Docker